-- "each placement of the minor or nonminor dependent in a short-term residential therapeutic program, including the initial placement and each subsequent placement into a short-term residential therapeutic program, shall be reviewed by the court within 45 days of the start of placement..." - > Applies to any placement made after 101/1 - > Applies to all dependents, wards and nonminor dependents - > Court may not continue the hearing past 60 days if the start of placement
+- "each placement of the minor or nonminor dependent in a short-term residential therapeutic program, including the initial placement and each subsequent placement into a short-term residential therapeutic program, shall be reviewed by the court within 45 days of the start of placement..." - Applies to any placement made after 101/1 - > Applies to all dependents, wards and nonminor dependents - Court may not continue the hearing past 60 days if the start of placement

-1

-OBIECTI NG TO A PLACEMENT IN AN STRTP
+OBJECTING TO A PLACEMENT IN AN STRTP

-A party must us se JV-236 Input on Placement in Short-Term

-thus preserve a hearing
+A party must use JV-236 Input on Placement in Short-Term Residential Therapeutic Program to make an objection to the placement and thus preserve a hearing

-Local rules a and filing the nd practice determine the process for noticing see forms

-Only parties n may object

-But anyon provide in e with an interest in the child or nonminor can put
+- Local rules and practice determine the process for noticing and filing these forms - Only parties may object - But anyone with an interest in the child or nonminor can provide input

-1

 COURT REVIEW WIC 361.22, Rule 5.618(f)

-Court must consid ider the report and may consider any other relevant evidence

-■ The court must t make three determinations

-I -

-er the needs of the minor or nonminor dependent can be met n a family-based setting, or, if not, whether placement in a short-

-term residential thera apeutic program provides the most effective and appropriate care or nonminor dependent in the least restrictive environment.
-A

-shortage or lack of resource family homes shall not be an acceptable reason for the needs of the minor or nonminor dependent cannot be met

-in a family-based se
+- Court must consider the report and may consider any other relevant evidence - The court must make three determinations - I. Determine whether the needs of the minor or nonminor dependent can be met through placement in a family-based setting, or, if not, whether placement in a short-term residential therapeutic program provides the most effective and appropriate care setting for the minor or nonminor dependent in the least restrictive environment.
+A shortage or lack of resource family homes shall not be an acceptable reason for determining that the needs of the minor or nonminor dependent cannot be met in a family-based setting.

-J

-ner the short-term residential therapeutic program is short- and long-term mental and behavioral health goals and r the minor or nonminor dependent.
-Indian child, determine whether there is good cause to depart from the plac cement preferences set forth in Section 361.31.
-Court then appr ove or disapprove the placement; must make a finding for the ion in writing or on the record - 41077 - 1 (NOTE: References are dependency but applies to wards as well) I -
+- 2. Determine whether the short-term residential therapeutic program is consistent with the short- and long-term mental and behavioral health goals and permanency plan for the minor or nonminor dependent. - 3.
+In the case of an Indian child, determine whether there is good cause to depart from the placement preferences set forth in Section 361.31. - Court then approve or disapprove the placement; must make a finding for the basis of its decision in writing or on the record

+(NOTE: References are dependency but applies to wards as well)